kwonus/NUPhone/NUPhone.md

    - embeddings(nuphone_str: utf8_string): returns Array\<byte\>

    - Unlike most embeddings that have a discrete feature for each characteristic, my embeddings are a simple cartesian coordinate system.
 Well really, two distinct coordinate systems: one set of coordinates for Consonants and another set for Vowels.
-The value of an X+Y coordinate system  this is that distance is easily calculated using only bit-shifts and primitive integer calculations.
+The value of an X+Y coordinate system is that calculating distance is trivial, using only bit-shifts and primitive integer calculations.
 Moreover, constraining ourselves to just English, the entire coordinate system is fully represented in a single byte.
 That's right!
 All phonetic features of any English NUPhone character is compactly represented in a single byte: two 3-bit integers for the X & Y axes.
 The remaining 2 bits tell us if it is a vowel or a voiced/unvoiced consonant.
 3. Prescoring can preempt comparisons of differing phoneme lengths where the absolute maximum similarity cannot possibly meet threshold. (e.g. Comparing an 8 phonemes with a 12 phonemes can never exceed a 75% match).
 Prescoring can substantially reduce the number of comparisons required across an entire lexicon.
 For that reason, we partition our lexicon by length of the nuphone transcription.

-I am in the process of experimenting with such an integration.
-The source directories reveal the current status of my experimentation.
+H&T first finds the LCS at the head of the string, and the LCS at the tail of the string.
+If these are overlapping, the highest scoring string is chosen.
+If they are not overlapping.
+In either case, the remainder is processed recursively by H&T.